 What is the first procedure that comes to mind when you think of laser eye surgery?
 If you said LASIK, you’re definitely not the only one.
-However, despite popular belief, LASIK is not the only permanent vision correction option available.
+However, despite popular belief, LASIK is not the only vision correction option available.

 In fact, there are six other types of laser eye surgery that many people don’t know about.